All Episodes

 Let's say that you have a million dollars that you want to donate.

-Your foundation's gonna make charitable grants.
+Your foundation is going to make charitable grants.

 So you put a million dollars in your foundation.

-The year that you put the million bucks in your foundation, you get a million-dollar charitable tax write-off.
+The year that you put the million bucks in your foundation, you get a million dollar charitable tax write-off.

 That's one of the reasons that financial planners advocate people do this.

-Uh, as opposed to just making charitable contributions on the fly every year.
+Take the immediate tax deduction and then donate the money over time, as opposed to just making charitable contributions on the fly every year.

 Put a bunch of it.

-So there was nothing shicatorous about that.
+So there was nothing chicanerous about that.

-Uh it was an oversight.
+It was an oversight.

-Now, speaking of all of this, six years ago, and this from the Boston Globe of all places, the launch of Hillary Clinton's career in the U.S. Senate was marred by allegations that her brothers had received payments from people pardoned by her husband in the waning months of his presidency.
+Now, speaking of all of this, six years ago, and this is from the Boston Globe of all places, the launch of Hillary Clinton's career in the U.S. Senate was marred by allegations that her brothers had received payments from people pardoned by her husband in the waning months of his presidency.

 Tony Rodham, who acknowledged approaching the president about a pardon for the couple, is the second of Hillary's brothers to receive money from people who were eventually pardoned by Bill Clinton.

-But while Hillary Clinton immediately expressed chagrin over the news in 2001 that Hugh received the money and asked him to return it, she said Tony was not paid according to a congressional report.
+But while Hillary Clinton immediately expressed chagrin over the news in 2001 that Hugh received the money and asked him to return it, she said Tony was not paid, according to a congressional report.

 The Clinton campaign yesterday declined to comment on the case involving Tony Rodham.

-Well, yesterday, U.S. bankruptcy court judge Marion Harrison of Nashville ordered Tony Rodham to respond by March 16th to the allegation he failed to repay a loan of 107,000 from the couple pardoned by Clinton.
+Well, yesterday, U.S. bankruptcy court judge Marion Harrison of Nashville ordered Tony Rodham to respond by March 16th to the allegation he failed to repay a loan of $107,000 from the couple pardoned by Clinton.

-Clinton's pardons have been a political issue for Hillary because of her ties to a number of the cases.
+This, according to lawyers in the case, Clinton's pardons have been a political issue for Hillary because of her ties to a number of the cases.

 Hillary said that he wasn't paid.

-I'm sure that uh she just forgot this.
+I'm sure that she just forgot this.

-Her mind is jello, jello yellow.
+Her mind is jello, yellow, yellow.

 And as the story says, she was tied to a number of the cases.